chrismckelt/WebMinder/README.md

 ## 3 rule set operators

-    -- AggregateRuleSetHandler - using run time arguments, filter the collection & run a predicate to find invalid items -- SimpleRuleSetHandler - run a predicate over the collection to determine if its valid -- MaximumCountRuleSetHandler - once the rule set hits this number it will trigger
+    -- AggregateRuleSetHandler - using run time arguments, filter the collection & run a predicate to find invalid items -- SingleRuleSetHandler - run a predicate over the collection to determine if its valid -- MaximumCountRuleSetHandler - once the rule set hits this number it will trigger

 ## Out of the box defaults